gvwilson/thirdbit/src/fiction/santas/index.md

 a bespectacled elf looked at the pair with wistful pride in his eyes.

 A chill ran down Finner's spine.
-The last time he had seen that photograph it had been on the wall of Gran-Granna Tumbly's living room.
+The last time he had seen that photograph, it had been on the wall of Gran-Granna Tumbly's living room.
 Why did the santa have a copy too?
 And why did she have a room full of exactly the parts she would need